mapsteps/wp-video-popup/README.md

 - `mute="1"` : Mute video by default
 - `start="24"` : Start video at a specific time (value in seconds)
+- `portrait="1"` : Vimeo for instance allows you to upload videos in portrait mode

 Example: `[wp-video-popup mute="1" start="24" video="https://www.youtube.com/watch?v=YlUKcNNmywk"]`